UiharuKazari2008/openCreditIC/README.md

   - On Valid Card Tap when Coin Blocked is activated
     - Example: Power on cabinet when powered off
 - HappyCAB Cabinet MCU I/O and Display
+- Connections to Sequenzia as a Embedded Application

 ## Installation
 1. Install NodeJS on your system of choice